 Her boyfriend Troy Fallon is still mourning the death of his former girl friend Nicole, who died from a bad ecstasy pill two years earlier, and Lexie’s desire to fit in begins to conflict with Troy’s inability to let go.
 Meanwhile, Lexie’s best friend Daria Delgado is unable to handle Lexie’s increasingly self-destructive behaviour and finds herself questioning her loyalty to the friend she has known more than half her life.

 Tegan Parker is underage, popular and wants to be the Queen of the party scene – and she doesn’t care who she has to hurt to get to the top.

-Ashley James and Melissa Martina are happy to be unattached and drama-free; until Tegan starts dating Melissa’s ex-boyfriend and Melissa begins to think that maybe Tegan is not as loyal as she expects her friends to be.
+Ashley James is happy to be unattached and drama-free; until Tegan starts dating her ex-boyfriend and Ashley begins to realise that maybe Tegan is not as loyal as she expects her friends to be.

-Relationships and loyalties are tested, mental boundaries are pushed to their limits and true character is revealed as their high life comes crashing down around them, and Lexie, Valeria, Ashley, Melissa and Tegan will learn that they may not yet be as grown up as they think they are.
+Relationships and loyalties are tested, mental boundaries are pushed to their limits and true character is revealed as their high life comes crashing down around them, and Lexie, Valeria, Ashley and Tegan will learn that they may not yet be as grown up as they think they are.